 </span>

-Similarly, in the home
+Similarly, in the home layout, do:

 {% for post in site.posts %}